 The Names of God (Elohim)

-And yet the Jews wouldn’t even speak His name because they thought it too sacred to be spoken.
-They failed Elohim in not making His name known “throughout all the earth.”
-Are you declaring Elohim's name thoughout all the earth?
-It seems to me that if Elohim wanted His people in the past to declare His name, would not He want His people to declare it today?
-We are told in Malachi 3:6 "For I am Yahuwah, I change not."
+And yet the Jews would not even speak His name because they thought it too sacred to be spoken.
+They failed Elohim by not making His name known “throughout all the earth.”
+Are you declaring Elohim's name “throughout all the earth?”
+It seems to me that if Elohim wanted His people in the past to declare His name “throughout all the earth,” would He not want His people to declare it today?
+We are told in Malachi 3:6, "For I am Yahuwah, I change not."
 “For this cause have I raised thee up, for to show in thee My power; that My name may be declared throughout all the earth.”
 Is Elohim saying this to you personally?
 Or do you read the Holy Bible without personalizing what it is saying?

-“And they that know Thy name [Yahuwah] will put their trust in Thee: for Thou Yahuwah hast not forsaken them that seek Thee” (Psalm 9:10).
-We do not put our trust in strangers but in people we know, and if you have not taken the time or put in the effort to get to know the name of the Elohim that you profess to trust in and worship, take this opportunity to discover for yourself His name.
+“And they that know Thy name [Yahuwah] will put their trust in Thee: for Thou Yahuwah hast not forsaken them that seek Thee” (Ps.
+9:10).
+We do not put our trust in strangers but in people we know, and if you have not taken the time or put in the effort to get to know the name of the Elohim you profess to trust in and worship, take this opportunity to discover for yourself His name.
 And in the use of His name, Yahuwah, we are saying that He alone is THE Eternal, Self-existent ONE.
 Again, this may be why Trinitarians do not like to use Elohim’s name because His name tells us that He alone is The eternal, self-existent ONE!

-It is my wife’s and my prayer that this will not be a cause of strife and debate like it has been in the past with some, but will be edifying to all who are seeking truth from the Word of Elohim.
-There are many verses in Scripture than you can look up on your own to see the significance of knowing the truth in this most important matter.
+It is my prayer that this will not be a cause of strife and debate like it has been in the past with some but will be edifying to all who are seeking for the truth from the Word of Elohim.
+There are many verses in the Scriptures that you can look up on your own to see the significance of knowing the truth on this most important matter.
 The Psalms are filled with references to Elohim's name.
-"Great is Yahuwah, and greatly to be praised; and His greatness is unsearchable" (Psalm 145:3).
+"Great is Yahuwah, and greatly to be praised; and His greatness is unsearchable" (Ps.
+145:3).
 He is the "Eternal, Self-Existent One" - "the I am."
 Who always was and always will be!
-His name is Yahuwah and His Son's name is Yahushua (Proverbs 30:4)!
+His name is Yahuwah, and His Son's name is Yahushua (Prov.
+30:4)!
 HalleluYAH!
 “Sing unto Elohim, sing praises to His name [not to His title]: extol Him that rides upon the heavens by His name YAH, and rejoice before Him” (Ps.
 68:4, emphasis added).
 Yah is the shortened version of Elohim’s name and is found in HalleluYAH!
 Praise Yahuwah!
 Again, there are no “Js” in the Hebrew language.